-- Lost, stolen, or damaged stamps must be reported to Georgia WIC immediately. - The vendor stamp must be kept in a secure location at all times. - Vendors are NOT permitted to reproduce the vendor stamp.
+- Lost, stolen, or damaged stamps must be reported to Georgia WIC immediately. - Damaged stamps must be returned to Georgia WIC immediately. - The vendor stamp must be kept in a secure location at all times. - Vendors are NOT permitted to reproduce the vendor stamp.
 Vendors who redeem food instruments stamped with a reproduced stamp or stamping device that was not issued by the Georgia WIC Program may be subject to investigation for fraud and a claim for restitution. - Vendors will be held responsible for the unauthorized use of the vendor stamp by their paid or unpaid owners, officers, managers, agents, and employees. - If the inkpad dries out, it is the vendor's responsibility to replenish the removable pad, using only water based, black liquid ink. - The vendor stamp is not transferable to another location or individual. - Food instruments stamped with an unauthorized vendor stamp or stamping device will not be paid.